muzakkirhussain011/unifyai_demos/Unify/SemanticRouter/README.md

 ## Introduction:
-This Streamit application dynamically routes user queries to the most appropriate model based on semantic similarity.
-User queries are sent to predefined routes of maths or coding or users have the option to create their own custom route.
-This optimizes output quality while minimizing the cost.
+The Streamit application optimizes user query handling by dynamically routing each query to the most appropriate model based on semantic similarity.A routing layer is included to help with this process.
+This system supports predefined routes for domains like maths and coding, and allows users to create custom routes for unique needs.
+By ensuring that queries are processed by the best-suited model, Streamit enhances output quality and improves cost efficiency.
+This approach not only delivers more accurate and contextually relevant responses but also enhances overall user satisfaction.

 ## Repository and deployment